bakame-php/stackwatch/README.md

 All duration values are expressed in nanoseconds, while memory-related metrics are measured in bytes.

-You can retrieve the `Metrics` statistics in a human-readable format using the `Metrics::forHuman()` method.
+You can retrieve the `Metrics` statistics in a human-readable format using the instance `forHuman()` method.

 You can either: